 Unlike traditional IRAs, contributions to a Roth IRA are considered after-tax (no tax deduction), but, and this is the best part, distributions are tax-free.
 Another critical difference, with a traditional IRA/401(k), you must begin the required minimum distributions (RMDs) when you turn 73, but with a Roth, there is no such requirement.
 You can leave the account alone until the cows come home.

 But wait, that’s not all (said in my best infomercial voice)!
 A Roth IRA can help prevent or reduce a litany of taxes and surcharges in retirement, many of which you probably have no idea you could be subject to.
 These tax-free distributions have ramifications beyond the warm feeling of avoiding income taxes on your distributions.

 Everyone qualifies for a Roth conversion

-Yes, while there are income thresholds that can prevent you from contributing to a Roth IRA, there are no limitations to utilize a Roth conversion.
+Yes, while there are income thresholds that can prevent you from contributing to a Roth IRA, there are no limitations to utilizing a Roth conversion.
 Anyone can convert their IRA/401(k) assets to a Roth, but that doesn’t mean everyone should.

 Future Roth conversion factors

 As previously mentioned, one of the benefits of Roth IRAs is that they are exempt from RMDs at 72.
 If you’ve saved a significant amount in your traditional IRA/401(k), the RMDs could be substantial.
 Substantial means taxable and preventing you from dropping to a lower tax bracket or, heaven forbid, moving you into a higher one!